 What else do we need?

-Again, it depends somewhat on the specific nature of the Joint Venture you’re looking to establish.
+Again, it depends somewhat on the specific nature of the JV you’re looking to establish.
 Depending on your circumstances you may also need:

-- Loan note instruments for the finance being supplied by the parties
+- Loan note instruments for the finance the parties might be supplying,

-- Service and secondment agreements for staff being recruited or supplied by the parties
+- Service and secondment agreements for staff who the parties are recruiting or supplying,

 Anything else you need to know about Joint Ventures?

-2. Share Schemes: Consider if you wish to set up a share incentive scheme in order to spur on the employees of the Joint Venture.
-The scheme you use, if any, is largely dependent on the type of venture you’re establishing, who their employer will be and the nature of the key staff who will be operating within the Joint Venture.
+Consider if you wish to set up a share incentive scheme in order to spur on the employees of the Joint Venture.
+The share scheme you use, if any, is largely dependent on the type of venture you’re establishing, who their employer will be and the nature of the key staff who will be operating within the Joint Venture.
+Here at Legalo, we love share schemes, because they are great to:

-3. Intellectual Property: Potentially an area of complication is rights and responsibilities concerning intellectual property (copyright, trade marks, patents, etc).
-One of the main reasons for operating under a Joint Venture might be to make use of certain technology, systems, or assets, which belong to one of the founding ‘parent’ companies.
-Intellectual property registrations and licences will need to be considered.
+Potentially an area of complication is rights and responsibilities concerning intellectual property (copyright, trade marks, patents, etc).
+One of the main reasons for operating under a JV might be to make use of certain technology, systems, or assets, which belong to one of the founding ‘parent’ companies.
+So you will need to consider intellectual property registrations and licences.
 For further down the line, you need to consider how to deal with the intellectual property that might be produced by the Joint Venture itself, particularly if derived from intellectual property of one or both of the founders.

-5. Listing Rules (LR): If you’re listed on the Stock Market, then you’ll have extra hoops to jump through.
+If your company has a listing on the London Stock Exchange, then you’ll have extra hoops to jump through.

 So how do we enter a Joint Venture legally?

-Download Legalo’s Joint Venture Agreement Template and customise it to fit your Joint Venture.
+So download Legalo’s Joint Venture Agreement Template and customise it to fit your JV.